National Cycle Route 11: Harlow to Cambridge

-Intersects with National Cycle Route 51 in Cambridge.
+Route 11 is planned to start in Harlow at a junction with route 1.
+However, aside from a short section of off-road cycle path near Bishop's Stortford, there is no route before Stansted Mountfitchet.
+Here a delisted section on country lanes heads north to near Audley End station where the listed section continues north to Ickleton and Duxford.
+Off-road sections via Sawston lead to an off-road path parallel with the railway at Great Shelford.

-A section of path, about 2 km long, from Great Shelford to Addenbrooke's Hospital in Cambridge, is decorated with 10,257 lines of four colours representing the nucleotide sequence of the BRCA2 gene.
+This section of the cycle path, about 2 km long, from Great Shelford to Addenbrooke's Hospital in Cambridge, is decorated with 10,257 lines of four colours representing the nucleotide sequence of the BRCA2 gene.
 This gene, implicated in early-onset breast cancer, was discovered in 1994; the discoverers included scientists from nearby Addenbrooke's Hospital and the Sanger Institute, Hinxton.

 This section of path also includes and commemorates the 10,000th mile of the National Cycle Network.
 It is fondly referred to by regular users as "The DNA path".
 It offers a fine view of White Hill and Clarke's Hill, which are the northernmost peaks of the Gog Magog Hills.

+Route 11 intersects with National Cycle Route 51 in Cambridge.